garrandall/popular-music-data/tracks/bury-a-friend-billie-eilish.md

 Like I wanna drown, like I wanna end me

-Step on the glass, staple your tongue (Ahh)
+Step on the glass, staple your tongue (Ah)
-Bury a friend, try to wake up (Ah-ahh)
+Bury a friend, try to wake up (Ah-ah)
-Cannibal class, killing the son (Ahh)
+Cannibal class, killing the son (Ah)
 Bury a friend, I wanna end me